carlydekock/about-me/README.md

 * [Link to site](https://carlydekock.github.io/about-me/)
 * Used W3Schools for reference
 * 12/3 // After code review, I switched up my code quite a bit to accomplish the addition of question 7 (Lab 3) as well as the count of all correct answers.
+* 12/3 // Jason Dormier: Collaborator on pair programming and creating functions for guessing game questions.

 ### Reflections and Comments
 * 12/3 // Driver: Jason Dormier Navigator: Carly Dekock, Pair programming functions.